 In your rewarding career as an occupational therapist (OT), you will help people get back to doing the activities that give their lives meaning.
 With a wide range of occupational therapy specialties, job opportunities span a variety of work environments.
-And it’s a thriving profession, with 16% growth projected from 2019 to 2029.1
+And it’s a thriving profession, with 16% growth projected from 2019 to 2029. ((Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Occupational Therapists,” last modified Sept.
+1, 2020: https://www.bls.gov/ooh/healthcare/occupational-therapists.htm))

 When you interview for your first OT position, you will need to describe your education, clinical experience, and skills.
 Interviews can be nerve-wracking, so it’s important to prepare well.
-In this article, we walk you through common occupational therapy interview questions, and we offer tips to help you answer them with confidence.
+In this article, we walk you through common occupational therapy job interview questions, and we offer tips to help you answer them with confidence.
 And for those who are applying to entry-level graduate programs in OT, we’ve included questions that admissions staff might ask in the interview.

 How to Prepare for Your OT Interview

 Whether you are applying for a job position, promotion, or pursuing a degree program, preparation is key.
 Be sure to ask about the interview format—will it be one-on-one or panel style?
 This will give you an idea of the conversational structure.
 Consider making a list of key points to express during your interview.

 Although occupational therapists work with patients across a range of demographics and conditions, focus on the qualities and skills you have that best align with the patients you would serve in this position.
 Ask a friend or colleague to role-play interview questions and answers with you.
 Performing a mock interview beforehand can help you relax and practice answering the questions with clear, strong responses.

-While most interviews consist of standard questions about character and work ethic, researching occupational therapy interview questions can work in your favor.
+While most job interviews consist of standard questions about character and work ethic, it’s a good idea to research the types of questions you might encounter for OT positions.
 Here are the most common questions to expect in an OT job interview, plus sample answers and tips for talking points.

 1. Why are you interested in pursuing a career in OT?